 “Overconcentration” of chip factories in Asia

 Chips have become key components for virtually all industrial products.
 They are in cars, dishwashers and mobile phones, are becoming smaller, more efficient and faster – but they mostly come from overseas.
 Of the technically most sophisticated chips, which are less than ten nanometers in size, half come from Taiwan and just under a fifth from South Korea.
-For classification: A nanometer corresponds to one millionth of a centimeter, which is about as much as a fingernail grows per second.
+For classification: A nanometer corresponds to one millionth of a centimeter, which is regarding as much as a fingernail grows per second.

 Breton points to the “over-concentration” in Asia and “particularly in Taiwan”, a high-risk geopolitical zone.
 Should a conflict break out between China and Taiwan and cut off semiconductor supplies, “European factories would be without chips in just three to four weeks,” Breton warns.

-In order to ensure the supply of European industry even in times of crisis, the Chips Act provides for regulations that could extend to temporary export restrictions for European chips.
+In order to ensure the supply of European industry even in times of crisis, the Chips Act provides for regulations that might extend to temporary export restrictions for European chips.
 The Commission was “inspired” by the Defense Production Act, Breton explains, a 1950s law that gives the US government sweeping powers to intervene in corporate decisions to ensure the supply of critical goods.

 Europe should become more resilient.
 Accordingly, the EU Commission wants to increase the European share of global chip production from ten to 20 percent.
 A highly ambitious project, as the industry association ZVEI emphasizes: just to maintain the current market share, the production capacities in Europe would have to double by the end of the decade.